TheW00Xer/SimpleCalculator/README.md

 # SimpleCalculator
 Simple calculator app that counts together two numbers.

-App builds up and doesn't show any errors in code but it crashes on start up when ran on device.
+App builds up and doesn't show any errors.
+User is able to input two numbers in dedicated spaces but after pressing the + button App crashes.

 Made By © TheW00Xer